MedicineToken/MedSegDiff/README.md

 | **MedSegDiff-V1** | **MedSegDiff-V2** |

 ## News
+- [TOP] Join in our [Discord](https://discord.gg/EqbgSPEX) to ask questions and discuss with others.
 - 22-11-30.
 This project is still quickly updating.
 Check TODO list to see what will be released next.
 - 22-12-03.
 BraTs2020 bugs fixed.
 Example case added.
 - 22-12-15.
 Fix multi-gpu distributed training.